ltworf/localslackirc/README.md

 Using token
 ===============

-* Place token inside a text file named '.localslackcattoken' in same directory as irc.py and slack.py
+* Place token inside a text file named '.localslackcattoken' in the same directory as irc.py and slack.py

 Requirements
 ============